Create your own Groovy type conversion

 def number = '1' as Integer

-If we want to change the type of my own objects, we need to create a method to achieve this goal.
-We can copy object properties to another object in a generic way; if a property exists on target object, we can copy it from the source object.
+If we want to change the type of our own objects, we need to create a method to achieve this goal.
+We can copy object properties to another object in a generic way; if a property exists on the target object, we can copy it from the source object.

 class User {